chop-dbhi/studycentric/README.md

 ## What is StudyCentric?

 StudyCentric is web-based DICOM image viewer for use with research applications.
 The application communicates with a DICOM PACS via the DICOM protocol (both standard DICOM C-FIND queries and via [WADO](http://medical.nema.org/dicom/2004/04_18PU.PDF)).
-The standard DICOM communication is executed using a very Ruby web-service (the server) with implementations available in both ruby (using sinatra) or python (using django).
+The standard DICOM communication is executed use a simple REST service with implementations available in both ruby (using sinatra) or python (using django).
 The rest of application runs entirely in the web browser using JavaScript.

 StudyCentric not a full PACS viewer, it is meant to be deployed within a larger application to view specific DICOM studies.
 It contains no patient or image search functionality.
 The expected workflow would be something like the following:

-1. A researcher looks through a database and finds that there are relevant studies.
+1. A researcher looks through a database of patients and finds that there are relevant studies associated.
 1. The database provides links to StudyCentric, each configured with the Study UID of a study.
 1. The researcher clicks the link, which launches StudyCentric, telling it to display a particular image study.